Early-stopping for Transformer model training: Theoretical Analysis of the Optimization Dynamics of the Value Matrix

 \section{Theoretical Analysis of the Optimization Dynamics of the Value Matrix $W^V$}

-Recent studies \citep{gurbuzbalaban2021heavytailphenomenonsgd} have demonstrated that Heavy-Tailed behavior in deep neural networks is intimately linked to the optimization dynamics induced by gradient descent.
-In particular, \citet{song2024unravelinggradientdescentdynamics} proved that, in a single-layer Transformer, optimizing only the value matrix ($W^V$) is sufficient to achieve the global minimum.
-This finding underscores the dominant and simplifying role of $W^V$ during model training.

-In practical Transformer training, however, all three attention matrices ($W^Q$, $W^K$, $W^V$) are jointly updated.
+Recent studies \citep{gurbuzbalaban2021heavy} have demonstrated that heavy-tailed behavior in deep neural networks is closely linked to the optimization dynamics induced by gradient descent.
+In particular, \citet{song2024unraveling} proved that in a single-layer Transformer, optimizing only the value matrix ($W^V$) is sufficient to achieve the global minimum.
+This finding underscores the dominant and simplifying role of $W^V$ during model training.In practical Transformer training, however, all three attention matrices ($W^Q, W^K, W^V$) are updated jointly.
 Due to the non-convexity introduced by the softmax operation, the optimization landscapes associated with $W^Q$ and $W^K$ are considerably more intricate than that of $W^V$.
-To support our empirical observation that the dynamics of $W^V$ exhibit smooth, nearly linear convergence alongside Heavy-Tailed statistical behavior, we extend existing convergence analyses-originally established for quadratic losses-to the cross-entropy loss employed in our translation tasks.
-Specifically, we analyze the optimization dynamics of $W^V$ while keeping $W^Q$ and $W^K$ fixed.
+To support our empirical observation that the dynamics of $W^V$ exhibit smooth, nearly linear convergence alongside heavy-tailed statistical behavior, we extend existing convergence analyses—originally established for quadratic losses—to the cross-entropy loss employed in our tasks.
+Specifically, we analyze the optimization dynamics of $W^V$ while holding $W^Q$ and $W^K$ fixed.

-Our objective is not to establish global convergence for the entire Transformer model but rather to demonstrate that, under mild assumptions, optimizing $W^V$ alone follows provably stable gradient dynamics with sublinear convergence rates.
+Our objective is not to establish global convergence for the entire Transformer model, but rather to demonstrate that, under mild assumptions, optimizing $W^V$ alone follows provably stable gradient dynamics with sublinear convergence rates.We formalize this theoretical guarantee in the following proposition:

-\begin{proposition} Under the setting where only the Value matrix $W^V$ is optimized, the loss function $f(W^V)$ satisfies: \begin{enumerate} \item \textbf{Convexity:} $f$ is convex with respect to $W^V$. \item \textbf{Smoothness:} $\nabla_{W^V}f$ is $L$-Lipschitz continuous for some finite constant $L>0$. \item \textbf{Global Convergence:} For a learning rate $\eta \le 1/L$, gradient descent converges sublinearly:
+\begin{proposition} Under the setting where only the Value matrix $W^V$ is optimized, the loss function $f(W^V)$ satisfies: \begin{enumerate} \item \textbf{Convexity:} $f$ is convex with respect to $W^V$. \item \textbf{Smoothness:} $\nabla_{W^V} f$ is $L$-Lipschitz continuous for some finite constant $L > 0$. \item \textbf{Global Convergence:} For a learning rate $\eta \le 1/L$, gradient descent converges sublinearly:

-where $W^{V*}$ is an optimal solution with $f(W^{V*})=0$. \end{enumerate} \end{proposition}
+where $W^{V*}$ is an optimal solution with $f(W^{V*}) = 0$. \end{enumerate} \end{proposition}

+In the following subsections, we provide a detailed analysis to support Proposition~\ref{prop:A1}.
+We begin by formalizing the problem setup in Section~A.1.
+Subsequently, we verify the three claims of the proposition sequentially: Section~A.2 establishes the \textbf{convexity}, Section~A.3 proves the \textbf{smoothness} condition, and Section~A.4 derives the \textbf{global convergence rate}.